ashishrana160796/Concise-Interview-Prep/Database-Management/CloudComputing.md

 PaaS : Rather than offering software that is delivered over the web, PaaS offers a platform for the creation of software delivered over the web.
 For multiple development team across different regions.
 IaaS : It is delivering cloud computing infrastructure as an on demand service.

-Hardware
 ```
-* Cloudsim is extensible cloud simulation toolkit for simulation of CLoud Environments.
+* Cloudsim is extensible cloud simulation toolkit for simulation of Cloud Environments.
 It's important features are,
   * Allows creation of one or more nodes of Data centers, jobs & their mappings to VMs.
   * Simulation on multiple data centers to enable study on federation.
   * automatic scaling of applications.